 - acquainted with a bibliographic manager e.g. EndNote (VU/Amsterdam UMC-licence) or Mendeley (for free)

 We request co-authorship for the involved information specialist, because he/she is responsible for the research method: translation of the research question in a search strategy and the construction thereoff, documenting this in a logbook and representation of this process in the publication.
 The information specialist bears the responsibility to execute the research method meticulously, complete and reproducible.
 In executing the method the information specialist becomes co-responsible for the manuscript for the editorial board, peer reviewers and readers.
 To state this responsibility clearly a co-authorship is applicable.

-- review managers, e.g.: Covidence or Rayyan (both free), LibGuide Rayyan from McGill University Library
+- review managers, e.g. Rayyan (for free), see also LibGuide Rayyan from McGill Univ.
+Library

-- department Epidemiology & Biostatistics – advice on statistics, SPSS, critical appraisal
+- contact the Epidemiology & Biostatistics department for advice on statistics, SPSS, critical appraisal

-- critical appraisal of studies: Cochrane Netherlands, CEBM Oxford, CASP, QUADAS 2 (diagnostic accuracy), Joanna Briggs Institute.
+- websites with instruments for critical appraisal of studies: Cochrane Netherlands, CEBM Oxford, CASP, QUADAS 2 (diagnostic accuracy), Joanna Briggs Institute.
 For a not complete overview: University of South Australia

-- tips and tricks for the execution of SRs with EndNote (in Dutch)
+- tips and tricks for managing SRs with EndNote (PDF, in Dutch)